auth0/docs/articles/server-apis/java-spring-security-api.md

 You need to add the `auth0-spring-security-api` dependency.

-For that, you can just add it to your `pom.xml` if you're using maven.
+If you are using maven, add the dependency to your `pom.xml`:

 ${snippet(meta.snippets.dependencies)}

-Or, if you're using Gradle, add it to the dependencies block:
+If you are using Gradle, add it to the dependencies block:

 ${snippet(meta.snippets.dependenciesGradle)}